-If your vehicle is equipped with a touchscreen, the front ventilated seats control buttons are also located within the climate or controls screen of the touchscreen.
+The front ventilated seats control buttons are located within the climate or controls screen of the touchscreen.

 - Press the ventilated seat button 2 once to choose HI. - Press the ventilated seat button 2 a second time to choose LO. - Press the ventilated seat button 2 a third time to turn the ventilated seat OFF.